-- In case of tree sized elements establishment, species can be planted that are defined in forest act as forest species, and reaching no more than 50 % of total planted trees the following species and subspecies: service tree (sorbus domestica), domestic fruit tree species such as "királydió", "búzával érő körte", "húsvéti rozmaring alma", "nemtudom szilva" ("Penyigei szilva"), "vörös szilva", "besztercei szilva", "mirabolán szilva", "bódi szilva", "rózsabarack", "cigánymeggy". - the following species cannot be planted: box-elder (Acer negundo), tree of heaven (Ailanthus altissima), green ash (Fraxinus pennsylvanica), American cherry (Padus serotina), false indigo (Amorpha fruticosa). - establishment has to be completed according to establishment plan based on complex site survey - establishment can be completed only with forest species having certificate of origin - tree elements and bushes has to be established within one year for the support - on the supported area a minimum of 100 tree pieces per hectare has to be established, which trees has to be taller than 1 metres from root base till shoot apex. - establishment has to be implemented with even scattering of trees on the supported area: row width min. of 10 meters, plant to plant distance min. of 4 meters, but no more than 20% of seedlings can be planted more densely
+Plum (Prunus domestica): Besztercei, Bódi, Gömöri nyakas, Mirabolán szilva, Nemtudom szilva (Penyigei szilva), Nyári aszaló, Späth Anna, Vörös szilva, Ageni, Olasz kék, Paczelt szilvája.

-• established agro-forestry systems have to be maintained for at least 5 year.
+- the following species cannot be planted: box-elder (Acer negundo), tree of heaven (Ailanthus altissima), green ash (Fraxinus pennsylvanica), American cherry (Padus serotina), false indigo (Amorpha fruticosa). - establishment has to be completed according to establishment plan based on complex site survey - establishment can be completed only with forest species having certificate of origin - tree elements and bushes has to be established within one year for the support - on the supported area a minimum of 100 tree pieces per hectare has to be established, taking care that the number of the existing and the newly planted trees altogether shall not excedd 150 pieces per hectare.
+The height of the planted trees from the root to shoot apex shall be at least 80 cm. - establishment has to be implemented with even scattering of trees on the supported area: row width min. of 10 meters, plant to plant distance min. of 4 meters, but no more than 20% of seedlings can be planted more densely - established agro-forestry systems have to be maintained for at least 5 year.